What they are?

 Why are they bad?

-Studies have shown phthalates, such as DEHP and BPA, are carcinogenic and known endocrine disruptors which can cause adverse health effects.
+Studies have shown phthalates, such as DEHP and DiNP, are carcinogenic and known endocrine disruptors which can cause adverse health effects.
 When contained in gloves phthalates can either be absorbed through the skin or leach into the food being handled and ingested.

 Due to these well documented adverse effects on health, Japan has banned PVC gloves for food handling, and the European Union banned the use of DEHP in food service gloves out of concern that the chemical will leach into food and be ingested.